 These “bat-eared” wheels were used in (Late Konishiroku-era2) Royal SIGNET portable E.T.s., advertised in the USA as early as October 1987.
 Models numbers include SIGNET 10, 20, 25, 40, 45, 45T and 70.

 These wheels were also used in early Nakajima AX (60, 90) series e.t.s., although they’re not listed on the following box:

 As shown on the back of the box, “SIGNETS” were also sold as the Olivetti CX-440S (below), CX-440 Plus, Hermes 400, Olympia XL-500, 501, 505, 512.

-Two models which take the same wheel, not listed on the box, are the Facit T110 and T150 (below).
+Three models which take the same wheel, not listed on the box, are the Olympia Carrera MD and the Facit T110 & T150 (below).

 Styles available: Prestige Pica 10, Prestige Elite 12, Script 12, Mini Gothic 15.